The History of Our Association

 1970s

-In the 1970s, it was proposed that the ageing Walton Avenue Bridge connecting North And South Anthony (formerly named Walton Avenue) be torn down.
+In the 1970s, it was proposed that the aging Walton Avenue Bridge connecting North And South Anthony (formerly named Walton Avenue) be torn down.
 The bridge was a cast-iron structure dating to 1897 that had reached the end of its useful life.
-The original bridge was two-lane, but it was proposed that its replacement be a four-lane structure.
-This upset many North Anthony residents, who feared an increase in traffic and traffic speeds on their residential street if this plan were carried out.
-Additionally, plans were made to widen the street, removing barriers to traffic noise and violating the original 1912 Parks and Boulevards Plan by architect George Kessler that created Anthony Boulevard in the first place.
+The original bridge was two-lane, but it was proposed that its replacement should be a four-lane structure.
+This upset many North Anthony residents, who feared an increase in traffic and speeds on their residential street if this plan were carried out.
+Additionally, plans were made to widen the street south of Crescent Avenue, removing barriers to traffic noise, in contradiction to the original 1912 Parks and Boulevards Plan by architect George Kessler that created Anthony Boulevard in the first place.

 1980s